slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
-> *"You're no under no obligation to be the same person you were 5 minutes ago."
+> *"You’re no under no obligation to be the same person you were 5 minutes ago."
 -- Alan Watts*
 > *"What do you really despise?
 By this you are truly known."
 -- Frank Herbert
 > *"Inside every cynical person, there is a disappointed idealist."
 -- George Carlin*
 > *"Everybody wants spirituality.
 Nobody wants the truth."
-"I don't want to be in environments or people where I have to watch what I say."
+"I don’t want to be in environments or people where I have to watch what I say."
 "Escape competition through authenticity."
 "To be honest speak without identity."
 -- Naval Ravikant*